TRAINING: OUR TRAUMA-INFORMED MODEL

 Registration will open in December.

-- The Art of Yoga Project’s gender-responsive, strength-based, culturally-sensitive and trauma-informed programming approach;
+- The Art of Yoga Project’s model of gender-responsive, strength-based, culturally-sensitive, and trauma-informed mindfulness and creative expression programming;

-- Tips and techniques for teaching yoga to this specialized population and how to effectively manage behavioral problems and other classroom challenges; and
+- Best practices for teaching mindfulness to this specialized population, including how to effectively manage behavioral problems and other classroom challenges.